mikerochip/cmake-test/README.md

 ### Visual Studio 2019 (MSVC 16)

 1. Download the Visual Studio 2019 Build Tools installer with [this link](https://aka.ms/vs/16/release/vs_BuildTools.exe)
-1. Run the installer
+2. Run the installer
-1. Check the Desktop development with C++ workload
+3. Check the Desktop development with C++ workload
    * This is a giant download, just to warn you (~5gb)
-1. Click Install
+4. Click Install

 ### Developer Command Prompt

 1. Open your Windows search box and type "Developer PowerShell"
-1. Right click the "Developer PowerShell for VS 2019" result
+2. Right-click the "Developer PowerShell for VS 2019" result
-1. Choose Pin to Taskbar
+3. Choose Pin to Taskbar

 ### ⚠ **Warning** ⚠